dragon-dune/dragon-dune/README.md

     same location.
 6. The Orcs may remove 3 units from the graveyard on their Recruitment and Movement round (instead of 2 units).
-7. The Orcs may remove units from the graveyard at no cost (instead of only receiving 1 free revival).
+7. The Orcs may remove 2 units from the graveyard at no cost (instead of only receiving 1 free revival).
+8. In battle, the Orcs add a bonus of 1 battle point to their total.
-8. If no player has won at the end of the game, then Orcs are the default winner.
+9. If no player has won at the end of the game, then Orcs are the default winner.
-9. Special Card (Ace): In the Dragon Round, you may move one stack of units to any location.
+10. Special Card (Ace): In the Dragon Round, you may move one stack of units to any location.
-10. Alliance Power: Your ally may remove 1 additional unit from the graveyard at no cost.
+11. Alliance Power: Your ally may remove 1 additional unit from the graveyard at no cost.